 After they played at the Orange Bowl, Glenn Frey discussed these ideas with the band.
 Leadon disagreed, and it started to get heated.
 Frey told him to chill out, but instead, he poured his whole beer over his head.
 He eventually apologized . . .
 40 years later.

-Joe Walsh was well known for smashing up any place that the Eagles happened to stay.
+Joe Walsh was well known for smashing up any place the Eagles happened to stay.
 As a joke, manager Irving Azoff decided to get him a chainsaw for his birthday.
-Walsh didn’t see it as a joke and more as a useful tool.
+Walsh didn’t see it as a joke or a helpful tool.

 A great story between the two was when they were turned away from a restaurant because they were wearing blue jeans.
 Belushi came up with the genius idea of spray painting them.
 They managed to get in but would leave plenty of black paint on the restaurant chairs.